jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

 **have_posts()** is a boolean method which will return true as long as there are posts left in the array.

-**the_post()** Gets the next post in the array, sets up the post and iterates the loop to next index.By "setting up the post" we can access the content of that post.
+**the_post()** Gets the next post in the array, sets up the post and iterates the loop to next index.
+By "setting up the post" we can access the content of that post.